apache/dubbo-go-samples/game/README.md

 - Make sure both game server and gate server are running before accessing the web frontend
 - The game server must be started before the gate server, as the gate server needs to connect to the game service
-- Both services use Triple protocol for RPC communication